Mihai Mocanu: Club career

 Mocanu joined Petrolul Ploiești, making his Divizia A debut on 25 August 1963 under coach Ilie Oană in a 2–1 away loss to UTA Arad.
 He helped the Yellow Wolves win the 1965–66 title, being used by coach Constantin Cernăianu in 26 matches.
 He played three games for Petrolul in the first round of the 1966–67 European Cup against Liverpool that included a 3–1 victory, but they did not manage to qualify to the next round.
 Mocanu also appeared in five games in which he scored one goal over the course of two seasons in the Inter-Cities Fairs Cup.
-On 12 December 1971, he made his last Divizia A appearance in Petrolul's 1–0 home loss to Jiul Petroșani, having a total of 201 appearances with six goals scored in the competition.
+On 12 December 1971, he made his last Divizia A appearance in Petrolul's 1–0 home loss to Jiul Petroșani, totaling 201 appearances with six goals in the competition.
 Afterwards, Mocanu went to play in Cyprus at Omonia Nicosia for two seasons with fellow Romanian Constantin Frățilă, winning the title and the cup in 1974.
 He returned in Romania, playing another two seasons for Petrolul, this time in Divizia B, retiring in 1976.